Infrastructure

 Tiller Technologies leverages the robust, virtualised infrastructure provided by Microsoft Azure data centres strategically located in Dublin, Ireland, and Amsterdam, Netherlands.
 This choice of infrastructure provides was based on the exceptional quality, security, and resilience provided by Azure, crucial for handling sensitive data and ensuring continuous service availability.
 Azure's state-of-the-art facilities are designed with multiple layers of physical and digital security, and geo-redundancy for disaster recovery, ensuring that data remains protected and services are resilient against disruptions.
 Tiller further enhances this by requiring confidential data stored in those data centres to be encrypted both at rest and in transit, and by maintaining comprehensive backup procedures for all cloud-stored data

-Our commitment to data and system integrity is underscored by our adherence to rigorous information security standards.
-Tiller Technologies' cloud services are certified to the ISO/IEC 27001:2022 international standard for information security, with annual surveillance audits confirming ongoing compliance.
+Tiller Technologies' use of Azure data centres which are certified to the ISO/IEC 27001:2022 international standard for information security, with annual surveillance audits confirming ongoing compliance.
+Tillers own commitment to data and system integrity is underscored by our own adherence to the rigorous information security standards.
 We also align with the ISO/IEC 27017 code of practice for information security controls in the cloud and ISO/IEC 27018 for the protection of personally identifiable information (PII) in the cloud.
-This dedication, combined with our robust availability management policy and regular testing of incident response plans, ensures that Tiller's infrastructure and services provide a secure, reliable, and highly available environment for our platforms and customer data.
+This dedication, combined with our robust availability management policy and incident response plans, ensures that Tiller's infrastructure and services provide a secure, reliable, and highly available environment for our platforms and customer data.

 How does Tiller ensure Verify by Tiller can maintain its performance under heavy load?